12 Best Issue Tracking Software in 2026

 Key features:

-• Custom workflows for different approaches to project management
+- Custom workflows for different approaches to project management.

-• Automation features to streamline issue reporting and tracking
+- Automation features to streamline issue reporting and tracking.

-• Lots of versatility for software development
+- Lots of versatility for software developers using Agile methodologies.

 Pros: Loads of features and integrations, with lots of support and community behind it.

 Cons: Jira may be a bit too feature-dense for organizations with simpler needs.
+There's a real learning curve for new team members.

 Alternatives: ClickUp, Asana, Trello, and numerous others.